 Garage doors have come a long way, and they’ve been outfitted repeatedly to sustain heavy winds, freezing temperatures and break-ins.
-That said, you’re still vulnerable to the test of time.
+That said, they’re still vulnerable to the test of time.
 To secure your belongings, fortify your household and protect your family, make sure the following garage door safety features are secured year-round:

 Even if your garage door is powered by an intuitive, durable automation system, it should still be accessible via manual controls.
 Manual controls ensure accessibility during power outages, securing your access.
 They’re also imperative for family homes.
 Your garage door’s manual release mechanism gives you full functionality, so you’re always in power—even when the power, itself, has gone out.